opensearch-project/documentation-website/_data-prepper/simple-pipelines.md

 ## Next steps

-This page explains basics of Data Prepper.
+This page explains the basics of Data Prepper.
 If you want to setup a useful observability suite, visit the [Trace Analytics documentation](trace_analytics.md).